hasanmoudud/geocompr/main.md

 After reading it and completing the exercises at the end, you should be able to use methods for geocomputation to create reproducible workflows and --- for confident readers --- develop new tools, and have an understanding of the low level code underlying the 'geoalgorithms' we accessed in the previous chapter (\@ref(gis)).
 The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work (see Chapter \@ref(read-write)).

-We will consider example R scripts for geographic data and how to make them more reproducible in section \@ref(scripts).
+We will consider an example script and how to make them more reproducible in section \@ref(scripts).
 Algorithms are recipes for modifying inputs using a series of steps, resulting in an output, as described in section \@ref(geographic-algorithms).
-To ease sharing and reproducibility algorithms can be placed into functions, the building blocks of generalizable code, the topic of section \@ref(functions).
+To ease sharing and reproducibility algorithms can be placed into functions.
+That is the topic of section \@ref(functions).

 <!-- This chapter provides illustrative examples and directs the reader to established resources, to avoid reinventing the wheel. -->
 <!-- The approach taken in this chapter was partly inspired by @xiao_gis_2016, who advocates explanations that are neither highly theoretical (as many academic papers are) -->